nabeel-shah-ml/neural_congealing/README.md

 ## <a href="https://neural-congealing.github.io/" target="_blank">Project Page</a> | <a href="https://arxiv.org/abs/2302.03956" target="_blank">Paper</a>

-This repository contains the official  implementation for the paper "Neural Congealing: Aligning Images to a Joint Semantic Atlas".
+This repo contains the official PyTorch implementation of the paper "Neural Congealing: Aligning Images to a Joint Semantic Atlas".